sourcebots/website/content/events/2018/competition.md

 scoring zones (see arena diagram).

 Robots score two points for each of their own tokens in their scoring zone, but lose a point for each other token in their scoring zone.
+Robots also score a point for leaving their starting zone.

 ## League Scores